 While most comparisons failed to reach statistical significance, probabilistic results support the hypothesis that engaging more sensory systems likely results in improved pain relief.
 Rankings were generally robust to sensitivity analyses, which provides some degree of confidence in their findings although all results should be interpreted with caution.

 Results must be interpreted within the limitations related to moderate heterogeneity in pain assessment reactivity phase and severe heterogeneity in the regulation phase.
 Investigation of potential sources of heterogeneity was limited by incomplete procedure reporting.
-While these factors may explain some additional heterogeneity, it should be noted that this appears to be a consistent problem faced in meta-analysis pain-relieving interventions in neonates.
-Two recently updated Cochrane systematic reviews assessed nonpharmacologic12 and skin-to-skin contact54 as interventions for reducing pain from commonly performed painful procedures in preterm and term neonates.
+While these factors may explain some additional heterogeneity, it should be noted that this appears to be a consistent problem faced in meta-analysis of pain-relieving interventions in neonates.
+Two recently updated Cochrane systematic reviews assessed nonpharmacologic12 and skin-to-skin contact54 as interventions for reducing pain associated with commonly performed painful procedures in preterm and term neonates.
 In both cases, moderate the high heterogeneity was a commonly cited reason for downgrading the level of evidence from combined analysis.
 No reviews have had success in identifying explanations for this heterogeneity, and thus it is unclear whether it is the result of methodological or clinical heterogeneity.

 Absolute scores suggest that no pain treatment is effective in absolute terms.
 These scores areplaced in comparison to the same interventions used to reduce pain from vaccination, heel lance, or venepuncture where scores in intervention groups are routinely lying within four and six points on the same scale12,54–56.
 Future research should thus consider whether new trials comparing these interventions are of value when compared to identifying procedure modifications or new treatments that result in more reasonable absolute scores.
 Of trials included in this review, the lowest absolute scores were observed in a unit that does not use a speculum29, and the only study that assessed the effect of speculum on pain found evidence to support avoiding its use46.
 We are not the first to suggest that excluding routine use of eye speculum should be considered46,57, and it would appear that the lack of uptake of earlier suggestions may be the result of fear of missed diagnoses58.
-Practice change in this direction will thus likely require larger trials establishing its ability to reduce pain when the most effective interventions are implemented in addition to an assessment of the potential consequences for sensitivity and specificity.
-Others have suggested that persistently high raw pain scores suggest that stronger analgesics should be investigated (e.g opiates)59.
-One ongoing clinical trial will investigate the use of morphine for pain reduction duringeye exam and use the PIPP and EEG to assess pain59.
+Practice change in this direction will thus likely require larger trials establishing its ability to reduce pain when the most effective pain relieving interventions are implemented in addition to an assessment of the potential consequences for sensitivity and specificity of diagnosis liklihood.
+Others have suggested that persistently high raw pain scores suggest that stronger analgesics should be investigated (e.g., opiates)59.
+One ongoing clinical trial will investigate the use of morphine for pain reduction during aneye exam and use the PIPP and EEG to assess pain59.

 Conclusions

-Despite limitations, there are consistent trends suggesting that engaging more sensory systems results in improved reduction in pain response to eye exams in preterm infant.
-Small differences in absolute scores between top treatments suggest little evidence to select between them is efficacy is primary concern.
+Despite limitations, there are consistent trends suggesting that the addition of multisensory pain reducing interventions with topical aesthetic results in improved reduction in pain response to eye exams in preterm infant.
+Small differences in absolute scores between top treatments suggest little evidence to select between them is ?ifefficacy is primary concern.
 Between study heterogeneity suggests that efficacy in new roll-outsare likely to vary for reasons that cannot be explained.
 Clinicians should thus be open to the possibility that the best treatment in their unit may vary.
+Given the less than optimal efficacy of current treatments, future research investigating novel approachesto reduce pain associated with eye exams in preterm infants is imperative.

 References